-This role will work on state, regional and federal programs and planning processes associated with the federal Infrastructure Investment and Jobs Act (IIJA), as well as OCC's core mission of advocating for fair and equitable utility rates and reliable, quality utility service in state, regional and federal forums.
+This position will primarily focus on OCC's litigation work, as well as supporting OCC’s core mission of advocating for fair and equitable electric, water, and gas utility rates and reliable, quality utility service before PURA.

 - Working and participating in cases in administrative and judicial settings, including the opportunity to serve as lead counsel on matters involving a variety of advanced and complex legal issues related to OCC's statutory responsibilities;

 - Representing the OCC in regional and national forums on issues of reliability, resiliency, and energy planning;

 - Serving as a team member of a small, highly-skilled staff dedicated to the mission of consumer advocacy;

 - Working independently and creatively to solve complex problems;